itsmezion/NCERTTBDL/README.md

 # NCERTTBDL
-Utility to download NCERT textbooks, but better.
+National Council of Education Research and Training Text Book DownLoader - A utility to download NCERT textbooks, but better.

 # Development Process
 The idea for this project was provided by Revant.
 He made the original CLI application and Zion modified it and converted it into a TKinter application.
 This entire process took only 2 days.